Sydney Airport: 1990–2010

 In March 2010, the Australian Competition & Consumer Commission released a report sharply critical of price gouging at Sydney airport, ranking it fifth out of five airports.
 The report noted Sydney Airport recorded the highest average prices at $13.63 per passenger, compared to the lowest at $7.96 at Melbourne Airport, while the price of short-term parking had almost doubled in the 2008–09 financial year, from $28 to $50 for four hours.
+This amounts to the highest profit margins on aeronautical services and very high profit margins on car parking fees.
 The report also accused the airport of abusing its monopoly power.